May 5, 2021

-Should lipstick, gum, crayon, etc. accidentally find its way into your dryer, it’s OK to scream.
-After you cool down, however, follow this advice from Debra Johnson, national home cleaning expert at Merry Maids.
+Should lipstick, gum, crayon, etc. accidentally find their way into your dryer, it’s OK to scream.
+After you cool down, however, follow this advice from Debra Johnson, the national home cleaning expert at Merry Maids.

 Dryer exhaust vents should be inspected and cleaned at least once a year depending on the size of the household and dryer usage.
 In a normal household with standard use, once a year is adequate.

 Dryer vents accumulate highly flammable lint, and failure to clean out lint is the leading cause of dryer fires.
 According to the National Fire Protection Agency.
 A plugged dryer vent can also burn out the heating element and cause you to have expensive repairs.

 A telltale sign that the dryer vent needs cleaning is that clothes take longer and longer to dry.
 Have you noticed that you have to restart your load to get them dry all the way or are you having to dry smaller loads?

 When it takes 2-3 cycles to dry a load of towels, it’s time to check things out.
 Another indication of poor or obstructed venting is that the dryer’s external cabinet or its control area is hotter than usual.
 If that happens, disconnect the dryer and check the vent immediately.